Deploy Google Cloud Dataflow Jobs

 Beyond these examples

-These snippets focus on specific job-level features: template-based deployment, streaming engine and continuous processing, and job lifecycle and name management.
-They’re intentionally minimal rather than full data pipeline deployments.
+These snippets focus on specific job-level features: template-based deployment, streaming engine and lifecycle control, and name conflict resolution.
+They’re intentionally minimal rather than full pipeline deployments.

-The examples may reference pre-existing infrastructure such as GCS buckets for templates and temporary data, and Pub/Sub topics and subscriptions.
-They focus on configuring the job rather than provisioning the surrounding data infrastructure.
+The examples may reference pre-existing infrastructure such as GCS buckets for templates and temporary storage, Pub/Sub topics or subscriptions for streaming jobs, and VPC networks and subnets when not using defaults.
+They focus on launching the job rather than provisioning everything around it.

 To keep things focused, common job patterns are omitted, including: